Despite what lawmakers and reformers may say, you can’t really be measured.

 - We have virtual charter schools that have loose regulations.

-- We have an Innovative School District established even though no real evidence exists in its effectiveness.
+- We had an Innovative School District established for years even though no real evidence exists in its effectiveness.

 There simply is a lot working against us.